top of page

 4. Start A Registry or Honeymoon Fund

 There are probably a lot of things you will want or need as you begin to start your life as Mr. & Mrs. If you are starting from scratch and you know what you want, you can start a registry with My Registry.
 You can access multiple stores all on one registry.
 If you are pretty much settled and you want something a little more adventurous, you can ask for gift cards or contributions towards your honeymoon on Honeyfund.com.
 All you will need to do is choose your destination!
+You can find my handpicked selection of items and activities designed specifically for newly engaged couples in my Amazon Storefront.

 5. Schedule A Video Call With A Local Vendor